Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 Product ID and product key is essential for activating your 7681 devices.
 Please proceed to Step 3 to flash the product info on 7681.

 ####Step 3.
 Flashing product info on 7681
 Step 3.1 Connect the 7681 development board to a PC and open the Terminal.
-Enter the following command to flash the product id on 7681:
+Please refernce to the MT7681 development guide for a detailed guide.
+In the terminal console, enter the following command to flash the product id on 7681:
 ```
 AT#FLASH -s0x18101 -c[productId]
 ```